You are thinking of getting married? Congratulations!

 What do I do next?

 We ask you to come to join us for worship on a Sunday morning at 10.30am.
-At the end of the service catch one of the clergy (Tracy or Olwyn) and ask for a Wedding Application Form.
-Then phone or email Tracy or Olwyn when you're ready to return it and arrange a time with them to progress it.
+At the end of the service catch one of the clergy (Alison or Olwyn) and ask for a Wedding Application Form.
+Then phone or email Alison or Olwyn when you're ready to return it and arrange a time with them to progress it.
 You will need to bring a Passport for each person and also proof of address (utility bill, bank balance) before we can process this.

 What happens after this?

 We do ‘Marriage Preparation’ in the winter of the year you are to be married.
 We send out invitations to this event along with a CD which is full of what we like to think of as useful texts and web addresses.
 After you have attended this session we arrange meetings for you with the particular clergy person who is to take your wedding.

 We recognise that couples are very organised and often book their receptions well in advance.
 However, due to the diary system we use, we cannot book any wedding more than a year in advance.
 For example, if you wish to be married in 2019, the first opportunity to book your preferred date and time would be on the first Sunday of 2018.